What kinds of regulatory safety audits are companies that use trucks up against?

 What happens if violations are found during a FMCSA audit?

 In addition to hefty fines, once the FMCSA has assigned a less than satisfactory new safety rating or lowered a current rating, the process to upgrade that rating is daunting and time consuming, often taking months and many hours of work.

 Of special note, a carrier assigned an Unsatisfactory rating has 60 days to prove to the FMCSA that deficiencies have been addressed or face an Out of Service order.
 As the DOT intervenes to correct a safety problem, they usually will require a detailed response, in writing, as to the corrective actions you have put into place.
 This is the Corrective Action Plan or CAP plan.
 The FMCSA gives itself 45 of those 60 days to review the CAP to determine if the rating can be moved up to Conditional.
 To avoid being shut down, an Unsatisfactory rated carrier has just 15 days to implement and document a successful Corrective Action Plan.

-Glostone Trucking Solutions have successfully helped clients reduce their fines and have helped others through the upgrade process.
+Glostone Trucking Solutions and CleanFleet have successfully helped clients reduce their fines and have helped others through the upgrade process.
 We have the expertise to make it as quick and painless as possible.

 Late in 2015 we had such a company reach out to us.
 They were recently audited and faced heavy fines.
 Here is their story.